QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/index.md

 ```
 </div><div>

-When installing a PHP module, you can enable its configuration, and the specific functions of the module using apache without having to edit each `php.ini`.
+When installing a PHP module, you can enable its configuration, and the specific functions of the module using Apache without having to edit each `php.ini`.

 ```shell!
 $ sudo apt install php-mbstring